 - is studying a health and/or disability-related NZQA accredited course that will equip them for the Māori health and disability workforce.

 The scholarships are not available to:

 - under only one category (Note: At its discretion, the Ministry may recategorise applications deemed to be incorrectly categorised).

 - online between 9.00 am Monday 17 February 2020 and 5.00 pm Thursday 30 April 2020.

 To check if you are eligible to apply and to obtain further information, please read the guidelines for applicants.

 Scholarship categories and levels

-- Scholarships are available in 11 categories.
+- Scholarships are available in 11 Categories.
 A guide of estimated scholarships awarded per category is included.
-Please note actual allocations change each year based on the assessment of applications. read the descriptions of the 11 categories before starting your application.
+Please note actual allocations change each year based on the assessment of applications.
+Please read the descriptions of the 11 categories before starting your application.
 Read more

 - Note that applications may be recategorised at the Ministry’s discretion.